Kaysims/Grip-Club/README.md

 * ### About us page:
     * The about us page is designed to provide information on what bouldering is, and more information about the club.
 The page is responsive.
     * There is a facilities section which will list the various facilities that the club offers.
 If using a smaller screen the facilities will stack on top of each other.
     * The benefits section tells the user how bouldering could benefit them, plus it has icons to catch the user's attention.
-If using a smaller screen the benefits will stack on top of each other.
+Again, if using a smaller screen the benefits will stack on top of each other.

     <details><summary><b>About Us Image</b></summary>